-- 97. The undertaking shall disclose its proved oil and gas reserves. - 98.
-The objective of this Disclosure Requirement is to enable an understanding of an undertaking's proved reserves. - 99.
-The undertaking shall disclose the percentage of proved reserves that are: - in countries that have the 20 lowest rankings in Transparency International's Corruption Perception Index; - (b) in or near areas of conflict; - (c) in or near indigenous land; - (d) in or near sites protected areas and key biodiversity areas; and - (e) in areas at water risk. - 100.
-The undertaking shall disclose for each line item the corresponding countries where it has reserves.
+- 98.97.
+The undertaking shall disclose its proved oil and gas reserves. - 99.98.
+The objective of this Disclosure Requirement is to enable an understanding of an undertaking's proved reserves. - 100.99.
+The undertaking shall disclose the percentage of proved reserves broken down bythat are: - (a) country: - (a) in countries that have the 20 lowest rankings in Transparency International's Corruption Perception Index; - (b) in or near areas of conflict; - (c) in or near indigenous land; - (d) in or near sites protected areas and key biodiversity areas; and - (e) (in areas of) high-at water stressrisk.